 We’ll soon help you get to grips with the ABCs of renting.

 There are four main types of tenancy agreement in the UK.
 These are:

 Assured shorthold tenancy agreement (AST)

-An AST is the most common tenancy agreement used when a property is rented out in its entirety.
-Usually a minimum fixed term tenancy of 6 or 12 months is agreed.
+An assured shorthold tenancy (AST) is the most common tenancy agreement used when a property is rented out in its entirety.
+Usually, a minimum fixed term tenancy of 6 or 12 months is agreed with an assured tenancy.
 No rent increases can occur during this time unless agreed.

 Once the fixed time is up, it automatically rolls over to a periodic tenancy.

 An AST room only agreement is most relevant to houseshares and bedsits where there are shared facilities between mixed tenants.
 Each tenant/room will have a separate AST agreement and rental calculations are based on the room only.

 Certain tenancy types are excluded from being classified as AST tenancies.
 These are commonly found when:

 - The tenant is a company (company let)